- Total revenue (TR): This is the total income a firm receives. This will equal price × quantity

 - Therefore profit is maximised where MR = MC

-This occurs when TR > TC
+This occurs when total revenue > total cost.

-Whether To Produce at all
+Whether to produce at all

 - If AR > ATC The firm is making supernormal profits

-- If AR <AVC The firm is likely to shut down in the short run.
+- If AR < AVC The firm is likely to shut down in the short run.